 Make your reservation for the HerStory of Split tour through Airbnb experiences here.

-Domine also has a brochure “Women of Split and Dalmatia – Women Time Machine” (Žene Splita i Dalmacije – ženski vremenoplov), which contains stories about 14 brave women from the history of Split and Dalmatia.
-It is available here.
+Domine also has a brochure “Women of Split and Dalmatia – Women Time Machine” (Žene Splita i Dalmacije – ženski vremeplov), which contains stories about 14 brave women from the history of Split and Dalmatia.
+More about it here.

 This program is focused on political and economic empowerment of women.
 Domine works with women politicians to raise the awareness on women’s issues and pass on the information they need in creating legislation.
 They empower women to take active roles and start their own businesses.